Skip to main content

 • Linear — Rings members in a fixed order based on their position value (lowest position first).
 Use when there is a clear primary, secondary, tertiary, etc.

-• Round robin (memory) — Rings members one at a time in order, remembering who took the last call.
-The next call starts with the member after the previous taker.
+• Round robin (memory) — Rings members one at a time in position order, remembering where the rotation left off.
+The next call starts with the member after the previous one rung.
 Distributes work evenly over time.
+Weight is ignored.

 • Least recent — Rings the member who has been idle the longest (longest time since their last call ended).

-• Fewest calls — Rings the member who has handled the fewest calls so far this session.
+• Fewest calls — Rings the member who has handled the fewest calls so far today.
+The counter resets at midnight in your account timezone.

 • Random — Rings a member chosen uniformly at random.